Supporting evaluation at USAID through a global research network

 As relationships between USAID and ARC researchers continue to grow, their skills and expertise will help provide the evidence base needed to better inform policy decisions and answer that crucial question: when does aid have impact?
 ARC researchers will further explore innovative methods for evaluating and understanding impact when they convene this fall to present new findings from October 19-20 in Washington, D.C.

-Editor’s Note: This post is the fourth in a series taking a look back at some of the lessons learned and accomplishments of the AidData Center for Development Policy over the past five years in partnership with the U.S. Global Development Lab.
+Editor’s Note: This post is the fourth in a series taking a look back at some of the lessons learned and accomplishments of the AidData Center for Development Policy (ACDP) over the past five years funded by the U.S. Global Development Lab under USAID's Higher Education Solutions Network Program.
+The ACDP is a partnership between AidData at the College of William & Mary, Development Gateway, the University of Texas-Austin, Brigham Young University, and Esri.
+USAID has granted a no-cost extension through September 30, 2022 to enable continued collaboration between the AidData Center for Development Policy and USAID units.